 It’s About Building A Profile, To Show Your Brand and Results

-- “Easy Apply” will save you a lot of time.
+- Use “Easy Apply” – it will save you a lot of time.
 Once you’ve selected a job, LinkedIn will give you the option of applying directing through LinkedIn’s platform via the “Easy Apply” function.
 You will love this option because you’ll be able to apply for open positions quickly without ever having to leave LinkedIn’s website.

 - Check your work.
-Applicants make the mistake of assuming everything is handled without double-checking their I’s are dotted and T’s are crossed.
-They zone out in the clicking and uploading and clicking and uploading.The last thing you want to have happen is there you are, applying for a job you really want and you miss a minor detail.
-That avoidable error could result in your not being contacted for an interview and ultimately not being hired.
+Applicants make the mistake of assuming everything is handled properly without double-checking to be sure that their I’s are dotted and T’s are crossed.
+They sometimes miss details amid all the clicking and uploading.The last thing you want is to have an avoidable error prevent you from being contacted for an interview.

 - Ready, set, GO!
 After you’ve reviewed your work and ensured that each item is as you want it, click the “Submit” button and you are ready to go!